Make the best of camera tracking in After Effects with this easy guide

 - After that, right-click on your selected triangle, and a window will open with multiple options for creating new layers.

-- Now, to place text on your tracked footage, click on the Create Text option.
+- To place text on your tracked footage, click the Create Text option.

 - After Effects use the tracking data to place a new text layer (or solid layer, null layer) in the scene, but you’ll still have to align it.